 - Some local or state assistance agencies

 - Perspectives, Loyola’s Employee Assistance Program (for employees and some graduate students)

 It should be noted that even the above-listed individuals may have an obligation to report matters to the University, law enforcement, or others, in cases where either (a) the failure to disclose would result in a clear, imminent risk of serious physical injury to or death of any person, (b) the matter involved the alleged abuse of a minor, or (c) disclosure is otherwise required by law.
 Additionally, these individuals may still be required to submit anonymous statistical information to the OEC for Clery Act purposes unless they believe it would be harmful to their client, patient, or parishioner.

-Safe Haven Programs
+Exception for Safe Haven Programs